 According to HubSpot, the length of a white paper should be anywhere between six to 50 pages.
 The length, however, can vary due to the topic, the number of illustrations, or charts that you’re using.
 There’s no right and wrong here, as long as you stay between these numbers.

 The essence of a white paper falls in the quality of the content.
 So, make sure you include all the necessary data and research to make your point.
-Another element that makes a white paper valuable is its relevance.
-It should communicate a point of view on a topic that is important to your industry, in a way that is new to your audience.
+Another element that adds value is the relevance of the topic.
+The content should communicate a point of view on a topic that is important to your industry, in a way that is new to your audience.

 Tone and style